Vincevrp/dotfiles/.github/README.md

 ## Introduction

 This repository contains the configuration files (dotfiles) for my desktop workstation, based on Arch Linux.
 Other branches are used for my other devices.
+My system installation is documented [here](https://github.com/Vincevrp/cheat-sheets/blob/gh-pages/arch-install.pdf).

 ### Initialize